Lee-Binny/Lee-Binny/README.md

 - 👋 Hi, I am Subin-Lee and majored in Computer engineering.
 - 🎮 I'm a game server developer and web publisher.
 - 👀 I’m interested in taking pictures, traveling and watching movies.
-- 🌱 I’m currently learning Golang, React and Network.
+- 🌱 I’m currently learning Golang, React, Node.JS and Network.

 <!---
 Lee-Binny/Lee-Binny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.